 Employer Nomination Scheme (ENS) Subclass 186 or RSMS (subclass 187 for Regional Australia)

-The Employer Nomination Scheme allows Australian employers to sponsor workers from overseas, or who are currently in Australia or offshore to fill skilled full-time vacancies in their business.
+The Employer Nomination Scheme allows Australian employers to sponsor workers from overseas, or those currently in Australia or offshore to fill full-time skilled vacancies in their business.
 The objectives of the ENS are to a) allow Australian employers to satisfy genuine skills shortages by recruiting skilled workers, b) enhance Australia’s ability to compete globally, c) maintain the integrity of the skilled migration program and d) generally ensure there is a net benefit to Australia.
-The basic requirements are to be a) under 45, b) have a formal qualification which is on the skills in demand list for this stream, c) have good English, and d)have solid work experience (i.e. 3 years in total at time of lodgement).
+The basic requirements are to be a) under 45 at time of application, b) have a formal qualification which is on the skills in demand list for this stream, c) have good English, and d) have solid work experience (i.e. absolute minimum of 3 years in total at time of lodgement)

 Employer Nomination Scheme (ENS) “Transition”

-For when an employee has completed two out of the last three years on a 457 visa with the same company and same occupation they can apply to transition into Permanent Residency 186 Visa.
+For when an employee has completed two out of the last three years on a 457 visa with the same company and same occupation they can apply to transition into Permanent Residency 186 Visa as long as they had applied for or had been granted their 457 visa prior to April 18th 2017.
 (Additional eligible criteria, terms and conditions apply depending on when the 457 visa obtained)

 Partner Defacto Visa

 Also known as Spouse Visa , Spousal Visa, Prospective Marriage Visa, Defacto Visa, or Marriage Visa.

 A partner visa allows partners of Australian citizen’s or permanent residents to apply for their partner visa to come and remain in Australia.
 Partner visa’s ultimately give the visa applicant permanent residency in Australia and is a two part process (depending on various factors)